RickWeng/Gif_LandCoverVAN/README.md

 # Steps

 * Reclassifying land cover classes of Metro Vancouver in Python
-* Extracting city of Vancouver in Python
+* Extracting City of Vancouver in Python
 * Plotting and making Gifs in R

 # Gifs